 NSIndexSet (and its mutable counterpart,

-NSMutableIndexSet) represents a sorted collection of unique unsigned integers--think of it like an
+NSMutableIndexSet) is a sorted collection of unique unsigned integers.
+Think of it like an

 NSRange that supports non-contiguous series.
-It has wicked fast operations to find indexes in ranges or set intersections, and all of the convenience methods you'd expect in a Foundation collection class.
+It has wicked fast operations for finding indexes in ranges or set intersections, and comes with all of the convenience methods you'd expect in a Foundation collection class.

-NSIndexSet all throughout the Foundation framework.
-Anytime a method gets multiple elements from a sorted collection, like an array or a table view, you can be sure that an
+NSIndexSet used throughout the Foundation framework.
+Anytime a method gets multiple elements from a sorted collection, such as an array or a table view's data source, you can be sure that an

 If you look hard enough, you may start to find aspects of your data model that could be represented with